Masud99Rana/Air-Info-RESTful-API-in-laravel/readme.md

 [![Gmail][gmail-shield]][gmail-url]

 ## About The Project
-RESTful API with Lumen will make the client to server communication easier with HTTP requests.
+RESTful API with Laravel will make the client to server communication easier with HTTP requests.
 In this project, I have practiced how to develop a real-world, RESTful API with Laravel for showing Flight info of a Flight System.

 ### Built With
 The major technologies that i have used to build this project.